Uniform Policy

 6. Make-up must be kept to a minimum.

-7. No artificial nails or nail polish shall be worn.
-Fingernails must be neat and clean, and length should not exceed ¼”.
+7. No artificial nails or nail polish shall be worn for infection prevention reasons Fingernails must be neat and clean, and length should not exceed ¼”.
 There is strong evidence that artificial nails and nail polish harbor bacteria and can cause infection.

-9. Jewelry must be limited to watches, small inconspicuous rings such as a wedding band and neck chains.
+8. Jewelry must be limited to watches, and small inconspicuous rings.
 No bracelets are allowed.
-Earrings must be stud type, no dangling earrings.
+Earrings must be stud type, no dangling jewelry such as earrings, chains or bracelets due to safety and infection precautions.

 Students who do not comply with the uniform policy will not be allowed in the clinical setting.